Current facets (Pre-Master)

 Scheduling an appointment

-- You can make an appointment for the open consultation hour.
-Here, you can briefly discuss your symptoms to decide together whether it would be worthwhile to refer you to the university psychologists.
-A consult takes about ten minutes and takes place between 15:30 and 16:15 hrs. on Tuesdays and between 15:00 and 15:45 hrs. on Thursdays.
-You can make an appointment here.
+Open consultation hour.
+At the Open Consultation hour you can briefly discuss your symptoms to decide together with the psychologist whether it would be worthwhile to refer you to the university psychologists.
+A consult takes about ten minutes and takes place between 11.00 and 11.45 hrs. on Mondays, between 15.30 and 16.15 hrs. on Tuesdays, between 10.00 and 10.45 hrs. on Wednesdays (temporarily from October 3rd) and between 15.00 and 15.45 hrs. on Thursdays.
+You can schedule an appointment here.

-- You make an appointment for a general intake.
-Your problems, symptoms, background and needs will be discussed in a general intake interview to decide what further support is appropriate.
+General Intake.
+In a General intake your problems, symptoms, background and needs will be discussed to decide what further support is appropriate.
 This could be support from university psychologists involving participation in a group, or an individual process that is usually of short duration, or a referral for specialist or long-term treatment.
-You can make an appointment here.
+You can schedule an appointment here.

-- You can also make an appointment for a specific group.
-In an intake consultation for a specific group, your problems will be discussed in the context of the issues the group is dealing with (such as procrastination behaviour, test anxiety, fear of public speaking), and more information about the group will be provided.
+Groups and workshops.
+You can also enroll in a workshop or group training.
+Enrolment in a workshop does not require an intake.
+For enrolment in a group, you schedule an appointment for an intake interview.
+In this interview your problems will be discussed in the context of the issues the group is dealing with (such as procrastination behaviour, test anxiety, fear of public speaking), and more information about the group will be provided.
 Together you will decide whether participation in such a group would be beneficial for you.
+More information on our groups and workshops.

 If your symptoms are so serious that you need help urgently, we advise you to contact your own General Practitioner immediately.
 If you do not have a G.P. already, we strongly advise you to register with one.
 You need a G.P. for a referral to any medical or mental health treatment.
 In the Netherlands you are required by law to have a health insurance.
 A European Health Insurance Card (EHIC) often provides insufficient coverage to receive proper mental health care.
 Here you find more information on Health insurances.